MateusCichelero/churn_prediction_clean_code/README.md

-# Predict Customer Churn with Clean Code
+# Predict Customer Churn

-Identification of credit card customers most likely to churn.

-Includes a Python package for a machine learning project that follows coding (PEP8) and engineering best practices for implementing software (modular, documented and tested).

-The package also has the flexibility to run interactively or from the command-line interface (CLI).

-It also introduces a problem data scientists across companies face all the time: How do we identify (and later intervene with) customers who are likely to churn?
+- Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity

+## Project Description
+Your project description here.

+## Files and data description
+Overview of the files and data present in the root directory.

+## Running Files
+How do you run your files?
+What should happen when you run your files?